SloughJE/Coursera-Reproducible-Research/Project1/PA1_template.md

 knit2html("PA1_template.Rmd")

 ---
-title: Analysis of Activity Monitoring Data
+**Analysis of Activity Monitoring Data**
-author: John Slough II
-date: "13 Jan 2015"
 ---
+John Slough II

+13 Jan 2015

 **Report**

 A histogram with density curve of the average number of steps taken per day is shown below.